kikoqiu/caddy-search-v2/README.md

 Middleware for [Caddy](https://caddyserver.com).

-**search** indexes your static and/or dynamic documents then serves a HTTP search endpoint.
+**search** indexes your static and dynamic documents then serves a HTTP search endpoint.
 Folked from https://github.com/blevesearch .
 Modified to support Caddy V2, with a lot of new features.

 * Support Caddy V2